 “The Opry, there’s no place like it,” Ray told Everything Nash.
 “I grew up watching it with my grandfather, studying it.
 My biggest goal in my career is to be an Opry member, and to be a part of that family that continues the tradition of country music.
 I know things have to evolve and grow with time, but I think that there is a foundation of the Opry that I think needs to stay and really should be held very preciously.
 Because, in a lot of ways, that’s the only way that some artists that paved the way for us have a stage.”

 5. Lee Ann Womack

 How Lee Ann Womack is not a member of the Grand Ole Opry is truly baffling.
-The country music star, like McGraw, has spent more than three decades making country music.
+The country music star has spent more than three decades making country music.
 Her voice, her songs, her music all seems to be the exact kind of music that the Grand Ole Opry celebrates.
 While we love honoring the new artists, it seems unfair that Womack is still sitting on the sidelines.

 6. The Bellamy Brothers